MicrosoftDocs/connected-spaces/articles/admin-user-accounts.md

 ## Connected Store security roles

-To give users permissions to use the Connected Store, you must first assign either the **Connected Store Viewer** or **Connected Store Admin** role to any user accounts.
+To give users permissions to use Connected Store, you must first assign either the **Connected Store Viewer** or **Connected Store Admin** role to any user accounts.

 > [!NOTE]
 > The **Connected Store Admin** role is a superset of the **Connected Store Viewer** role.